Cytokeratin Fragment 21.1 is a Useful Tumor Marker in Colonic Adenocarcinoma: A Cross-sectional Study

 Authors

-1 Department of General Surgery, Government Medical College, Trivandrum, Kerala, India.
+1 Department of General Surgery, Government Medical College, Trivandrum, Kerala, India

-2 Department of General Surgery, Government Medical College, Konni, Kerala, India.
+2 Department of General Surgery, Government Medical College, Konni, Kerala, India

 Abstract

-Background: Colorectal carcinoma forms a major cause of cancer-related mortality and morbidity, while having increasing incidence, all over the world.
-Carcino Embryonic Antigen(CEA) is the established tumour marker for colorectal cancer, with uses in screening, pre treatment staging, post therapeutic monitoring and detecting recurrence.
-However, CEA is affected by multiple factors including smoking or benign gastrointestinal diseases.
-Hence the need for investigating alternative tumour markers like Cytokeratin fragment 21-1(CYFRA 21-1).
+Background: Colorectal carcinoma is rising worldwide, representing a major cause of cancer-related mortality and morbidity.
+Carcinoembryonic antigen (CEA) is an established tumor marker for colorectal cancer, with uses in screening, pre-treatment staging, post-therapeutic monitoring, and recurrence detection.
+However, multiple factors affect CEA, including smoking and benign gastrointestinal diseases.
+Hence, there is a need to investigate alternative tumor markers like cytokeratin fragment 21.1 (CYFRA 21.1).

-Results: 41 patients had elevated CEA while 33 patients had elevated CYFRA 21-1.
-CEA and CYFRA 21-1 mildly positively correlated with each other, with an R value of 0.2598(p value 0.031).
-Spearman’s correlation with clinical stage of cancer was found to be 0.50834 for CEA(p value < 0.005) and 0.59828 for CYFRA 21-1(p value < 0.005).
-Sensitivity of CEA 59.42%, while that of CYFRA 21-1 was 47.83%.
-The combination of both had a sensitivity of 75%.
+Results: Forty-one patients had elevated CEA, while 33 patients had elevated CYFRA 21.1.
+CEA and CYFRA 21.1 mildly positively correlated with each other, with an R-value of 0.2598 (P=0.031).
+Spearman’s correlation with the clinical stage of cancer was found to be 0.50834 for CEA (P<0.005) and 0.59828 for CYFRA 21.1 (P<0.005).
+The sensitivity of CEA was 59.42%, while that of CYFRA 21.1 was 47.83%.
+The combination of both had a sensitivity of 75.36%.

 Keywords